dentarg/auth0-blog/_posts/2017-02-07-migrating-a-php5-app-to-php7-part-two.markdown

 Thanks to the PHP Manual and RFC documents.
 You can always reference them for more information.

 In the next and final part of this series, we'll convert a small PHP 5 app to PHP 7, then measure and report the performance difference.

+> Looking for the best way to secure your PHP projects?
+[Auth0 offers a generous **free tier**](https://auth0.com/pricing) to get started with modern authentication.
+This modern tool provides the simplest and easiest to use [User interface tools to help administrators manage user identities](https://auth0.com/user-management) including password resets, creating and provisioning, blocking and deleting users.